-- (1) On February 17, 2023, ManpowerGroup entered into a severance agreement with Ms. Nettles that replaced her previous agreement, which was set to expire on August 4, 2025.
-As of December 31, 2023, Ms. Nettles was not eligible for retirement treatment. - (2) The "double trigger" column calculates the amounts earned upon an involuntary termination (other than for cause) or a voluntary termination for good reason that occurs during a protected period (generally, six months prior to a change of control) or within the two-year period following a change of control. - (3) The amount of the severance payment under Ms. Nettles' severance agreement is equal to her annual base salary at the highest rate in effect during the term of the agreement (here, \$600,000) and her target annual incentive for the fiscal year in which the termination occurs (here, \$450,000).
-In a double-trigger scenario, the amount of her severance payment is multiplied by two. - (4) In the case of her involuntary termination (other than for cause) or voluntary termination for good reason, the amount of the prorated incentive payable to her under her severance agreement is based on the actual incentive earned for 2023 for the financial objectives and the target amount for the Strategic KPIs and ESG Goals.
-In the event of death, disability, or certain terminations following a change of control, the prorated incentive payable to her under her severance agreement is based on the target incentive for the year of termination.
-No proration has been applied here as this table illustrates the effect of such a termination on December 31, 2023, immediately before the incentive was earned, so as not to understate the potential value of the benefit upon the applicable termination of employment.
-Note that an incentive amount has also been reported as 2023 compensation for her in the Summary Compensation Table, as well as in the Grants of Plan-Based Awards Table. - (5) The value of stock options is illustrated here by measuring the difference between the closing stock price on December 29, 2023 (\$79.47), the last trading day of 2023, and the exercise price of each unvested stock option held by Ms. Nettles on such date.
-As of such date, the exercise price of each unvested option exceeded the closing stock price, resulting in the options being valued at zero dollars. - (6) The value of PSUs is illustrated here by measuring the value of the number of shares payable under outstanding awards (2021, 2022, and 2023 grants) using the closing stock price on December 29, 2023 (\$79.47).
-In the case of a change of control, the payout is shown based on the number of shares earned based on actual performance for the 2021 award and assuming the Committee would determine the amount of shares earned relating to the 2022 and 2023 awards will equal the target award.
-In the case of a death or disability, the payout is shown based on the target awards. - (7) The value of any unvested restricted stock units and career shares is illustrated here by measuring the value of the number of shares payable under unvested awards using the closing stock price on December 29, 2023 (\$79.47).
+- (1) The "double trigger" column calculates the amounts earned upon an involuntary termination (other than for cause) or a voluntary termination for good reason that occurs during a protected period (generally, six months prior to a change of control) or within the two-year period following a change of control. - (2) As of December 31, 2024, in the table above, Ms. Nettles' awards were not eligible for retirement treatment. - (3) The amount of the severance payment under Ms. Nettles severance agreement is equal to her annual base salary at the highest rate in effect during the term of the agreement (here, \$600,000) and her target bonus for the year of the termination (here, \$510,000).
+In a double-trigger scenario, the amount of her severance payment is multiplied by two. - (4) In the case of her involuntary termination (other than for cause) or voluntary termination for good reason, the amount of the prorated incentive payable under Ms. Nettles severance agreement is based on the actual incentive earned for 2024 for the financial objectives and the target amount for the Strategic KPIs.
+In the event of death, disability, or certain terminations following a change of control, the prorated incentive payable to her is based on the target incentive for the year of termination.
+No proration has been applied here as this table illustrates the effect of such a termination on December 31, 2024, immediately before the incentive was earned, so as not to understate the potential value of the benefit upon the applicable termination of employment.
+Note that an incentive amount has also been reported as 2024 compensation for Ms. Nettles in the Summary Compensation Table, as well as in the Grants of Plan-Based Awards Table. - (5) The value of stock options is illustrated here by measuring the difference between the closing stock price on December 31, 2024 (\$57.72), the last trading day of 2024, and the exercise price of each unvested stock option held by Ms. Nettles on such date.
+As of such date, the exercise price of each unvested option exceeded the closing stock price, resulting in the options being valued at zero dollars. - (6) The value of PSUs is illustrated here by measuring the value of the number of shares payable under outstanding awards (2022, 2023, and 2024 grants) using the closing stock price on December 31, 2024 (\$57.72).
+In the case of a change of control, the payout is shown based on the number of shares earned based on actual performance for the 2022 award and assuming the Committee would determine the amount of shares earned relating to the 2023 and 2024 awards will equal the target award.
+In the case of a death or disability, the payout is shown based on the target awards. - (7) The value of any unvested RSUs is illustrated here by measuring the value of the number of shares payable under unvested awards using the closing stock price on December 31, 2024 (\$57.72).